avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 did not find the information on the genome projects for strains JR cl.
 4, Sylvio X10/1, Y, and Esmeraldo Esmeraldo cl.
 3, because genome assemblies are not yet available for those strains.

+Q11. *How many fully sequenced nematode worm species are represented in the NCBI Genome database?*

+To answer this question, you need to go to the NCBI Genome webpage http://www.ncbi.nlm.nih.gov/sites/entrez?db=Genome.

+In the search box at the top of the page, type Nematoda[ORGN] to search for genome sequences from nematode
+worms, using the Latin name for the nematode worms.

+On the results page, you will see 'Items 1 - 20 of 62', indicating that 62 genome sequences from nematode worms have been found.
+If you look down the page, you will see however that many of these are mitochondrial genome sequences, rather than chromosomal genome sequences.

+If you are just interested in chromosomal genome sequences, you can type 'Nematoda[ORGN] NOT mitochondrion' in the search box, to search for non-mitochondrial sequences.
+This should give you 16 sequences, which are all chromosomal genome sequences for nematode worms, including the species *Caenorhabditis elegans*, *Caenorhabditis remanei*, *Caenorhabditis briggsae*, *Loa loa* (which causes subcutaneous filariasis), and *Brugia malayi* (which causes lymphatic filariasis).
+Thus, there are nematode genome sequences from five different species that have been fully sequenced (as of 19-Feb-2011).
+Because nematode worms are multi-chromosomal species, there may be several chromosomal sequences for each species.

 Contact
 -------